 4 Gradually beat in the egg mixture in three batches, beating for 20 seconds after each addition.
 Scrape down the sides.

 5 Pour into prepared pans.
-Bake at 350 degrees for 30-35 minutes.
+Bake for 30 to 35 minutes.
 Cool in pans on wire racks for 10 minutes.
 Remove from pans and cool on racks for an hour.

 Brown Butter (Beurre Noisette) Frosting